joshio1/joshio1.github.io/_posts/2024-01-27-kamal-deploy-vs-kamal-redeploy.md

 categories: ['kamal', 'Kamal', 'Rails', 'redeploy', 'ruby on rails']
 ---

-What is the difference between kamal deploy and kamal redeploy?
-When using Kamal, when we do `kamal help`, there are two commands which seem similar.
-They are kamal deploy and kamal redeploy.
-In this article, we will find out the difference between both of those commands:
+When using Kamal, you'll encounter two similar-sounding commands: `kamal deploy` and `kamal redeploy`.
+Here's the difference between them.

 ## kamal deploy

-This is the documentation for `<a href="https://github.com/basecamp/kamal/blob/main/lib/kamal/cli/main.rb#L20">kamal deploy</a>`

-Deploy app to servers
+<a href="https://github.com/basecamp/kamal/blob/main/lib/kamal/cli/main.rb#L20">Documentation</a>: Deploy app to servers

-Flags:
-option :skip_push, aliases: "-P", type: :boolean, default: false, desc: "Skip image build and push"
+**Flags:**
+- `--skip_push` / `-P`: Skip image build and push

+Use this command for initial deployments and when you've made infrastructure changes.

 ## kamal redeploy

-This is the documentation for `<a href="https://github.com/basecamp/kamal/blob/main/lib/kamal/cli/main.rb#L61">kamal redeploy</a>`

-Deploy app to servers without bootstrapping servers, starting Traefik, pruning, and registry login
+<a href="https://github.com/basecamp/kamal/blob/main/lib/kamal/cli/main.rb#L61">Documentation</a>: Deploy app to servers without bootstrapping servers, starting Traefik, pruning, and registry login

-Flags:
-option :skip_push, aliases: "-P", type: :boolean, default: false, desc: "Skip image build and push"

-As you can see from the documentation above, `kamal redeploy` just deploys the application to remote servers without doing anything else.

-## Conclusion

-- When deploying your application for the first time, use `kamal deploy`.
-- For subsequent deploys, you can use `kamal redeploy` .
-This should be faster since it doesn't do  bootstrapping servers, starting Traefik, pruning and registry login which are required just once.
-- If for some reason `kamal redeploy` doesn't work for subsequent deploys, feel free to use `kamal deploy`.
-It's not like `kamal deploy` will throw an error for subsequent deploys.
+**Flags:**
+- `--skip_push` / `-P`: Skip image build and push

+`kamal redeploy` skips server setup steps that only need to run once, making it faster for subsequent deployments.

+## When to Use Each

+- **`kamal deploy`**: First deployment or when infrastructure configuration changes
+- **`kamal redeploy`**: Subsequent deployments with only application code changes (faster)
+- If `kamal redeploy` fails, `kamal deploy` is safe to use as a fallback

-If you're looking for a guide to deploy a Rails application using Kamal, check out the <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Rails Kamal Series</a>.
+For a complete guide to deploying Rails with Kamal, see the <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Rails Kamal Series</a>.